Archer Daniels bids $2.8 billion for Graincorp

 JPMorgan said in a note to clients that Graincorp should be valued at between A$11.88 to A$13.43 a share, based on Viterra's VT.TO acquisition of ABB Grain in 2009.

-The bid values Graincorp at eight times 2012/13 earnings before interest, taxes, depreciation and amortisation, while past deals in the sector paid more than 9.5 times, analysts said.
+The bid values Graincorp at eight times 2012/13 earnings before interest, taxes, depreciation and amortization, while past deals in the sector paid more than 9.5 times, analysts said.

 Archer Daniels has said it acquired a 14.9 percent stake through equity derivative contracts.